Patient isolation unit: Soft or hardtop?

 So soft- or hardtop?

-Patient isolation units on the market have been highly useful and crucial during the ongoing Covid-19 pandemic.
+Patient isolation units on the market have been highly useful and crucial during the Covid-19 pandemic.
 We have experienced that the EpiShuttle has been used for well over 200 patient transports – some within the hospitals or from one hospital to another, and many across borders.

 The EpiShuttle has offered additional protection for the healthcare professionals, making their workday easier and safer, as well as providing comfort for the patient and enabled them to be transported to where they need to go.